Screening, prevention and treatment resources

 - AIDS—A severe, potentially fatal phase where white blood cell counts fall below 200/mm, or where certain opportunistic illnesses appear.

 Providers must report HIV/AIDS infections.

-Healthcare providers and health facilities must report AIDS, HIV, and most other sexually transmitted infections within three working days.
+Healthcare providers and health facilities must report AIDS, HIV and most other sexually transmitted infections within 3 working days.